Sunset over Marcahuasi

 The "astronaut", one of the Nazca Lines

 The tiny six-person plane tilts 60 degrees to give us a better view of the first geoglyph, a slightly distressed-looking whale.
 Struggling with intense nausea, I’ve recovered enough to see the bizarre “astronaut” laying on a hill, like a five-year-old’s first Etch A Sketch, only enlarged a billion times.
-The enormous, perfectly symmetrical hummingbird isn’t so childish, with a wingspan of a little over 100 yards.
+The enormous, perfectly symmetrical hummingbird isn’t so childish, with a wingspan of nearly 100 metres.

 Obvious questions have formed since the lines were discovered in 1930s.
 How did ancient people make these giant pictograms without planes?
 Maybe, as controversial extraterrestrial writer Erich Von Däniken argued, they were landing strips for alien aircraft.
 Back on the ground, local tour guide Orlando explains the prominent theories, including the ideas that they’re a vast astronomical calendar, or point to underground water sources.
 But what about aliens?